- In the UK, HIV treatment is provided at specialist clinics within the NHS.

 You will get a prescription for your HIV treatment at your HIV clinic.
 Take this to either the specialist HIV pharmacy (in larger clinics) or to the hospital’s outpatient pharmacy.
 A high-street chemist will not dispense anti-HIV medications, unless your clinic has an agreement with a community pharmacy.

 You should be given supplies to last until your next clinic appointment.
-Once you are stable on HIV treatment, with an undetectable viral load, your clinic will often suggest you receive your anti-HIV drugs by delivery to a place of your choice (see Home delivery of anti-HIV drugs), or by collection from a community pharmacy.
-By delivering your HIV treatment in this way, your clinic can save money.
+Once you are stable on HIV treatment, with an undetectable viral load, your clinic will often suggest you receive your anti-HIV drugs by delivery to a place of your choice, or by collection from a community pharmacy.
 However you will still need to attend regular HIV clinic appointments to have your health monitored.

 Always make sure you have enough medication to last until your next clinic appointment, as well as a small supply of spares, at home.
 If you think you might run out before this, contact your clinic as soon as possible to arrange a further supply until your next appointment.